-The Office of International Programs is here to provide international students with guidance, advice, and assistance from your acceptance to Saint Anselm College through to your graduation and OPT.
+The Office of International Programs is here to provide international students with guidance, advice, and assistance from acceptance to Saint Anselm College through to graduation and OPT.
 Additional information can be found on the Office of International Programs webpages.

-For more information contact Sarah Keefe, Director, Office of International Programs by email skeefe@anselm.edu or call 603-641-7371.
+For more information contact Jane Bjerklie-Barry, Director, Office of International Programs by email bjerkliebarry@anselm.edu or call 603-641-7371.
 Access the office on the web at www.anselm.edu/studyabroad.

-STUDENT AFFAIRS OF SAINT ANSELM COLLEGE MISSION
+STUDENT AFFAIRS OF SAINT ANSELM COLLEGE

+MISSION